 "Must you always make me out to be the villain?"
 James whined, reaching a hand over towards her head in an attempt to muss the girl's hair.

 "Liesel is just fine," Hermione answered as she helped herself to some breakfast.

-"My parents are British and we talked a lot on the phone while I was in America," Hermione answered, trying not to wince when she realized how lame the lie sounded; she quickly stuffed a bite of sausage into her mouth to prevent further questions.
-Swallowing, she turned to her left, where she saw a scar-free Remus engrossed in a book.
+"My parents are British and we talked a lot while I was in America," Hermione answered, trying not to wince when she realized how lame the lie sounded; she quickly stuffed a bite of sausage into her mouth to prevent further questions.
+Swallowing, she turned to her left, where she saw Remus engrossed in a book.
 Her Defense Against the Dark Arts teacher was a surprisingly familiar sight, despite the fact that he was not yet badly scarred.
 However, the even-more familiar sight was the book that he held in his hands.

 Remus looked up, meeting her chocolate eyes as he answered, "Yes.
 Have you read it before?"

-Hermione nodded vigorously, "It is my favorite book.
-I have read it around fifteen times already."
+Hermione nodded vigorously, "It is my favorite book."

 "Do you have any idea what we are going to be doing today?"
 Hermione asked, sure that it would be a rather tame class.